Wimberton/OriginPalia/README.md

 ## Building
 You will need to dump the SDK of the game yourself in order for this to work.
 Simply add the latest game SDK files into the `PaliaSDK` folder to reallocate the required SDK files.
+More information can be found at: [PaliaSDK README](https://github.com/Wimberton/OriginPalia/tree/main/PaliaSDK)

 ### Dependencies (included):
 - ImGUI